skipperq93/cyberkit/ReadMe.md

 The `run-safari` script sets the `DYLD_FRAMEWORK_PATH` environment variable to point to your build products, and then launches `/Applications/Safari.app`. `DYLD_FRAMEWORK_PATH` tells the system loader to prefer your build products over the frameworks installed in `/System/Library/Frameworks`.

-To run other applications with your local build of WebKit, run the following command:
+To run other applications with your local build of CyberKit, run the following command:

 ```
 Tools/Scripts/run-webkit-app <application-path>